How to Start a Newborn Sleep Routine In Those First Few Months

 Get outside during the day.
 Even a short stroller walk or time in the carrier can make a difference.

 Remember: newborns need to eat overnight.
 That’s developmentally appropriate.
-But helping them distinguish between day and night will set them up for the best nightttime sleep possible.

-Watch wake windows
+2. Watch their wake windows.

 Newborns are easily overstimulated, and overtired babies have a harder time falling and staying asleep.